-The Jupiter Meditation For Prosperity should be practiced on the same day of the week, at the same time, for 40 weeks.
-It takes some strategic planning (read: the time I did it in a taxi on the way to the airport) and a hefty dose of dedication (read: waking up an hour earlier than normal sadhana to fit it around your daily practice).
+The Jupiter Meditation For Prosperity should be practiced on the same day of the week, at the same time every week.
+I took it on for a 40-week challenge.
+It takes some strategic planning (read: the time I did it in a taxi on the way to the airport) and a hefty dose of dedication (read: waking up an hour earlier than normal sadhana once a week to fit it around your daily practice).
 But yes, it’s worth your unwavering steadiness.

 Every week has brought different jewels.
 Incredible epiphanies and inspired insights swim into my mind during this meditation.
 Since I started in March 2016, my creative adventures have sky-rocketted, not least this blog which I LOVE writing and inviting others to share on.
 Don’t get me wrong, it hasn’t all been a walk in the park and the rebel in me consistently questioned WHY DO I HAVE TO DO THIS AGAAAAIIIINNN THIS WEEK?!?!?!? but my dedication to this practice, to this journey, always comes up trumps and somehow I’m carried through it.

 So, thank you Jupiter Meditation For Prosperity.
 With a lot of love and gratitude, I encourage everyone to invite this weekly meditation into their life.